 Most people who suffer from anxiety will at some point feel so worked up that they feel sick.
 I always seem to feel sick before going into a stressful situation at work or in my personal life.
 I have found that thinking about things you are grateful for and taking deep breaths can help this symptom.

 As someone who suffers from IBS I understand that GAD can cause unbearable pain.
 It is important to remember that stomach aches and butterflies are very common when you have anxiety and there are some things that you can do to help.
-One of the main things that you can do is make sure that you are eating well and following a balanced diet.
-This is something that you can control and you should embrace that.
+One of the main things that you can do is eat well and follow a balanced diet.
 You can also practise mindfulness techniques such as taking deep breaths, reminding yourself of things that relax you and make you feel happy and writing down the things that are making you feel anxious, a.k.a your triggers.

 Muscle aches and tension